DerStimmler/TransactionMyths/README.md

 Note the `Thread.Sleep()` call through which the transactions overlap which helps to simulate a concurrent execution.

-When you run the projects `Transaction1` and `Transaction2` at the same time they both read that there are two admins in the company and therefore degrade the user.
+When you run the projects `Transaction1` and `Transaction2` at the same time (in Rider you can use a compound for that) they both read that there are two admins in the company and therefore degrade the user.
 As a result no admin is left.
 That's because the database uses pessimistic concurrency with the IsolationLevel "Read Committed" by default.
 Therefore a lock gets acquired before reading and released immediately after reading is finished.
 So both transactions run parallel and read the same admin count of two.

 In order to not violate the invariant, the time for how long the lock is acquired, needs to be changed.
 You can configure it by passing in an `IsolationLevel` to the `.BeginTransaction()` method.
 The only two possible IsolationLevels for this scenario are "RepeatableRead" and "Serializable" since both of them acquire the lock from the beginning of the transaction until the end.
 As a result only one transaction completes while the other one fails because the required records are locked and a ConcurrencyException occurs.
 The invariant is kept.